Ronnie Schwartz: Vendsyssel FF

 On 21 October 2021, Danish 1st Division club Vendsyssel FF confirmed, that Schwartz had signed a deal with the club from 1 January 2022.
 However, he would train with the club until then.

 On 31 January 2023 Vendsyssel confirmed, that Schwartz' contract had been terminated.

 Hobro IK

 On 8 February 2023, Schwartz signed for Danish 1st Division club Hobro IK on a short-term contract until the end of the season.
+He left the club again at the end of the season.

+FC Fredericia

+After being out of contract since July 2023, FC Fredericia confirmed on 27 March 2024 that the club had signed Schwartz on a short-term deal until the end of the season.
+After less than two months at the club, Schwartz left Fredericia again at the end of the season.

 Style of play

 Described as a "natural goalscorer", Charlton manager Lee Bowyer stated upon his signing in January 2021: "His finishing is very good, I witnessed it first hand in training today.
 To see him finishing the way he does and know that he is going to improve is a big plus."
 He continued: "Strikers tend win you games, once we create chances he is a fox in the box.
 His work rate is good, his movement is good and he's very clever."